is it safe to sleep with a candle lit?

 The most significant risk surrounding a lit candle while you sleep is fire.

 A small candle or tea light may burn itself out over time, but others will allow melted wax to catch fire, creating flames that could spread.
-Even if you do not keep paper in your bedroom, other combustible items include blankets and pillows.

 Breathing Fumes

-Breathing in these VOCs while you sleep can negatively impact your health.
-The most concerning of these VOCs is formaldehyde, a confirmed carcinogen.
+Many candles release volatile organic compounds (VOCs).
+Breathing in VOCs while you sleep is bad for your health.
+The most concerning VOC is formaldehyde, a confirmed carcinogen.

 Health and Environmental Research Online confirms that candles release formaldehyde, especially in the first hour of burning.
 To this end, never light a candle as you sleep because you’ll breathe heavier.